electron/electron/docs/api/session.md

 If `partition` starts with `persist:`, the page will use a persistent session available to all pages in the app with the same `partition`. if there is no `persist:` prefix, the page will use an in-memory session.
 If the `partition` is empty then default session of the app will be returned.
+If the `partition` is an absolute path, this absolute path will be used.
+When an invalid absolute path is provided, an in-memory session is then used.

 To create a `Session` with `options`, you have to ensure the `Session` with the `partition` has never been used before.
 There is no way to change the `options`